Dedicated for scientific, research and industrial advancement, Dr. Turki Bin Saud Launches the Saudi Research and Innovation Network (Maeen Network).

 The Saudi Research and Innovation Network aims to encourage participation, cooperation and exchange of information among the members of scientific, industrial and research communities, and to strengthen the position of Saudi universities and research centers in the world by connecting the network with other international research networks and transferring knowledge and technology through the transfer of research and development to the industrial and research sector, as well as contribute to raising the level of scientific research in the Kingdom by providing researchers with the necessary tools and services.

-Maeen service both national development and the achievement of scientific renaissance.
-Maeen provides high-quality network services, and value added services such as backup, inter-connectivity, and cloud computing services.
-Maeen provides a unique and simplified environment to facilitate distance learning using the latest e-learning technology.
+Maeen Network service both national development and the achievement of scientific renaissance.
+Maeen Network provides high-quality network services, and value added services such as backup, inter-connectivity, and cloud computing services.
+Maeen Network provides a unique and simplified environment to facilitate distance learning using the latest e-learning technology.

-The Saudi Network for Research and Innovation (Maeen), in collaboration with its partners, to provides the necessary facilities for education, research, innovation, development and industry covering universities, research centers, digital libraries, schools, museums, hospitals and industrial facilities serving all academics, researchers, doctors, university students, teachers and school students.
+The Saudi Network for Research and Innovation (Maeen Network), in collaboration with its partners, to provides the necessary facilities for education, research, innovation, development and industry covering universities, research centers, digital libraries, schools, museums, hospitals and industrial facilities serving all academics, researchers, doctors, university students, teachers and school students.

 Academic networks contribute to bridging the digital divide between research centers, universities and other academic institutions in different geographic regions by providing communications and information technology services at multiple levels.